July 13, 2026

 Images and Visuals

 I use AI to create supporting images, usually stylized or clearly artificial ones.
-I avoid photorealistic AI images because I don’t want anyone confusing them with real photos.
+I usually avoid photorealistic AI images because I don’t want anyone confusing them with real photos.
+I do use photorealistic images to create things that aren’t true or obviously a riff on a theme.
 I enjoy photography and want others to understand my experience versus computer-generated images.
 Sometimes these images include visible watermarks, and other times the editing process removes them.
 I don’t remove watermarks to hide the AI source, and I try to label or design visuals in a way that makes their origin clear.

 I also try to use image generation tools that don’t rely on scraping copyrighted material.
 That’s not always possible to verify, but I favor tools that are open about their training data and licensing.
 If I find something questionable, I don’t use it.